yadomi/cpasbien-api/README.md

 Disclaimer
 ---------

-I'm not the author of cpasbien.io, nor me or any contributor are responsable of any eventual illegal use of this software.
+I'm not the author of cpasbien.cm, nor me or any contributor are responsable of any eventual illegal use of this software.